Asumu22/requirement-analysis/README.md

 This process sets the foundation for the **design, development, and testing** phases, making sure the final product aligns with stakeholder needs and business objectives.

+## Why is Requirement Analysis Important?

+Requirement Analysis plays a vital role in the **Software Development Lifecycle (SDLC)** because it provides a clear direction for the project.

+Key reasons include:

+1. **Clarity and Understanding**
+   - Helps stakeholders and developers achieve a shared understanding of the project goals.
+   - Reduces ambiguity and prevents miscommunication.

+2. **Scope Definition**
+   - Clearly defines the project scope and prevents scope creep.
+   - Ensures that the team only builds what is required.

+3. **Basis for Design and Development**
+   - Provides a strong foundation for system design, architecture, and development.
+   - Ensures that developers work towards well-defined requirements.

+4. **Cost and Time Estimation**
+   - Makes it possible to estimate resources, budget, and timelines more accurately.
+   - Prevents costly rework by catching issues early.

+5. **Quality Assurance**
+   - Ensures the final product meets user expectations and business needs.
+   - Improves customer satisfaction and product reliability.